rbtnn/vim-pkgsync/README.md

 ## Usage

-1. Clone this plugin and add to runtimepath
+1. Clone this plugin and add to runtimepath.
 2. Create `~/pkgsync.json` that is a setting file in this plugin.
 The following is an example: